indieweb/wordpress-indieweb/readme.md

 1. Upload the `indieweb`-folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the *Plugins* menu in WordPress
 3. ...and that's it :)
+4. Seriously though, this plugin includes a number of other configurable files as well as services, which need to be set up/configured individually.
+A good resource for details on setting them up quickly can be found at <a href="https://indieweb.org/Getting_Started_on_WordPress">IndieWeb: Getting Started on WordPress</a>.
+We also recommend viewing the instruction pages of the individual sub-plugins themselves.